probe-lab/website/content.en/measurements/ipfsdht/_index.md

 ### Availability

 The Nebula crawler attempts to connect to peers in the IPFS DHT periodically.
 When a new peer is discovered, the crawler records the start of a session of availability and extends the session length with every successful connection attempt.
 However, a failed connection terminates the session, and a later successful attempt starts a new session.
 Peers can have multiple sessions of availability during each measurement period.

-In the accompanying plots, a peer is classified as "online" if it was available for at least 80% of the measurement period.
+In the following plots, a peer is classified as "online" if it was available for at least 80% of the measurement period.
 If a peer was available between 40% and 80% of the period, it is considered "mostly online," while "mostly offline" indicates availability between 10% and 40% of the time.
 Any peer that was available for less than 10% of the period is classified as "offline."

 {{< plotly json="../../plots/dht-availability-classified-overall-latest.json" height="600px" >}}